RU2018-CS520/Assignment1-Path-Planning-and-Search-Algorithms/docs/description.md

 ```

 ## solution
-a number of algorithms to solove the maze, including Deep First Search, Breadth First Search, A* and their variants.
+a number of algorithms to solve the maze, including Deep First Search, Breadth First Search, A* and their variants.

 ### DFS()